livechat/livechat-public-docs/js-api/_methods.md

 ```

-Mute all sounds in chat window on visitor's side (not supported with the pop-up chat window).
+Mutes all sounds in the chat window on visitor's side (not supported with the pop-up chat window).